Action (philosophy): Responsibility

-The problem of responsibility is closely related to the philosophy of actions since we usually hold people responsible for what they do.
-But in one sense the problem of responsibility is wider since we can be responsible not just for doing something but for failing to do something, so-called omissions.
+The problem of responsibility is closely related to the philosophy of actions since people usually hold others responsible for what they do.
+But in one sense the problem of responsibility is wider since people can be responsible not just for doing something but for failing to do something, so-called omissions.
 For example, a pedestrian witnessing a terrible car accident may be morally responsible for calling an ambulance and for providing help directly if possible.
 Additionally to what the agent did, it is also relevant what the agent could have done otherwise, i.e. what powers and capacities the agent had.
-The agent's intentions are also relevant for responsibility, but we can be responsible for things we did not intend.
+The agent's intentions are also relevant for responsibility, but people can be responsible for things they did not intend.
 For example, a chain smoker may have a negative impact on the health of the people around him.
 This is a side-effect of his smoking that is not part of his intention.
 The smoker may still be responsible for this damage, either because he was aware of this side-effect and decided to ignore it or because he should have been aware of it, so-called negligence.

 Perception

-In enactivism theory, perception is understood to be sensorimotor in nature.
-That is, we carry out actions as an essential part of perceiving the world.
+In the theory of enactivism, perception is understood to be sensorimotor in nature.
+That is, people carry out actions as an essential part of perceiving the world.
 Alva Noë states: